 Abstract:

-Background: Ceftriaxone plays a crucial role in treating severe infections; however, the modeling of unbound plasma ceftriaxone (CEFu) from total ceftriaxone (CEFt) remains a challenging task.
+Background: Ceftriaxone is pivotal in treating severe infections; however, modeling unbound plasma ceftriaxone (CEFu) from total ceftriaxone (CEFtot) remains challenging.

-Objectives: This study aimed to (1) predict CEFu from CEFt, (2) determine optimal thresholds for CEFt trough concentration in plasma, and (3) analyze factors influencing CEFt trough concentration and the probability of target attainment (PTA) in a retrospective cohort.
+Objectives: This study aimed to (1) predict CEFu from CEFtot, (2) determine optimal thresholds for CEFtot trough concentration in plasma, (3) perform an external validation of published models, and (4) analyze factors influencing CEFtot trough concentration and the probability of target attainment (PTA).

-Methods: CEFu predictions based on CEFt were assessed using models previsouly published in the literature, considering both normal albumin levels (35 g/L) and hypoalbuminemia (20 g/L).
-Using a target minimum inhibitory concentration (MIC) of 1 mg/L, optimal CEFt thresholds were calculated to obtain CEFu plasma concentrations with fT > 1xMIC 100% and fT > 4×MIC 100%.
-Retrospective data, comprising 408 CEFt and 222 patients, were extracted from the Clinical Data Warehouse to decipher significant predictors of CEFt trough concentrations and PTA based on analyzed models.
+Methods: CEFu predictions based on CEFtot were evaluated using previously published models, considering both normal albumin concentrations (35 g/L) and hypoalbuminemia (20 g/L).
+Optimal CEFtot thresholds for a MIC of 1mg/L were calculated to achieve CEFu concentrations with fT > 1xMIC 100% and fT > 4×MIC 100%.
+External validation was conducted using prospective data (62 samples).
+Retrospective data, comprising 408 CEFtot and 222 patients, were analyzed to identify significant predictors of CEFtot trough concentrations and PTA based on the evaluated models.

-Results: Nine publications were retained for CEFu modeling.
-Optimal CEFt trough thresholds ranged from 1.8 mg/L to 16.9 mg/L (1xMIC) and from 6.6 mg/L to 56.2 mg/L (4xMIC).
+Results: Optimal CEFtot trough concentration thresholds ranged from 1.8 mg/L to 16.9 mg/L (1xMIC) and from 6.6 mg/L to 56.2 mg/L (4xMIC).
+External validation suggested that some published models predicted well CEFu.
 In the retrospective cohort, PTA varied from 94.4% to 98.7% for 1xMIC and from 66.9% to 97.3% for 4xMIC.
-Age, daily dose, albuminemia and creatininemia were significant predictors of CEFt.
-Importantly, 1g twice daily dosing achieved higher CEFt concentrations and improved PTA compared to 2g once daily dosing.
+Age, daily dose, albuminemia and creatininemia were significant predictors of CEFtot concentration.
+Notably, a dosing regimen of 1 g twice daily improved PTA compared to 2 g once daily.

-Conclusions: It is imperative to subject CEFu modeling to rigorous external validation before considering its implementation in clinical practice.
+Conclusions: Modeling or quantifying CEFu may enhance patient outcomes but requires standardized analytical approaches and further investigation.

 INTRODUCTION:

 Ceftriaxone (CEF) is a widely-used third-generation beta-lactam antibiotic in the cephalosporin class.
 It plays a crucial role in preventing and treating severe infections like meningitis, pneumonia, osteoarticular infections, soft tissue infections, and endocarditis.
 In emergency medical settings, CEF is often the preferred choice for antimicrobial therapy due to its rapid and broad-spectrum activity.
-(1) 1 However, determining the optimal dosing regimen for individual patients is a challenge, primarily because of the drug's nonlinear pharmacokinetics (PK) due to saturable protein binding.
-2 3(2, 3) In cases of severe sepsis and septic shock, the PK of CEF undergoes significant modifications, with altered parameters such as protein binding, renal clearance, and volume of distribution.
-(4) 4,532 Moreover, in critically ill patients, organ failure can further impair hepatic and renal clearance.6 Understanding the pharmacodynamic (PD) properties of antibiotics and the potential changes in their PK in such critical conditions is essential for tailoring individualized dosing regimens.
-(5) Since CEF has a high binding affinity to plasma proteins, particularly albumin, in a saturable manner, increases in total ceftriaxone (CEFt) concentration and/or a decrease in albumin levels may lead to an increase in CEFu thus affecting CEF’s PK(6).
-6
+(1) However, determining the optimal dosing regimen for individual patients is a challenge, primarily because total ceftriaxone (CEFtot) exhibits nonlinear pharmacokinetics (PK), in contrast to unbound ceftriaxone (CEFu), which follows linear PK.
+(2, 3) In cases of severe sepsis and septic shock, the PK of CEFtot undergoes significant modifications due to altered parameters such as hypoalbuminemia, renal dysfunction, and fluid extravasation.
+(4) Understanding the pharmacodynamic (PD) properties of antibiotics and the potential changes in their PK in such critical conditions is essential for tailoring individualized dosing regimens.
+(5) CEF has a high, saturable binding affinity to plasma proteins, especially albumin.
+Consequently, increases in CEFtot concentration and/or hypoalbuminemia, a common condition in critically ill patients, can raise the fraction of CEFu.
+This increase leads to a higher apparent volume of distribution and enhanced clearance resulting in lower overall drug exposure.
+(6) Such reductions may compromise time-dependent PD target of CEF.